 Loved ones may also recover in some cases when the injuries are severe or fatal.
 The two claims that may sometimes be brought by close family members when their loved one dies are wrongful death and survival actions.
 A wrongful death claim is intended to compensate loved ones for their damages in losing the deceased such as funeral and burial expenses, loss of companionship, and loss of support.
 Survival actions are intended to compensate the decedent’s estate for the injuries and damages he or she sustained prior to death such as pain and suffering.

 The after effects of rollover accidents can be devastating and overwhelming.
-If you or a loved one has been injured in a rollover accident, contact Philadelphia rollover accident attorney, Dan Doyle.
+If you or a loved one has been injured in a rollover accident, contact Philadelphia rollover accident attorney at Dan Doyle Law Group.
 Our team has one goal and that is to help improve your situation and see that you are compensated for your injuries and damages sustained in the rollover accident.